ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 There are many available tools for performing GO enrichment analysis.
 In this tutorial we will use [g:Profiler](https://biit.cs.ut.ee/gprofiler/gost) which is easy to use and allows for uploading custom annotation with GMT files.

-We currently have our custom GO annotations in tabular format and need to convert these to GMT format to use them in g:Profiler.
+We currently have our custom GO annotations in long tabular format and need to convert these to GMT format to use them in g:Profiler.

 > Note: The gmt format is a tab delimited format for describing gene sets.
 Each row is one gene set with first column being the gene set identifier (in our case GO term ids), second column containing a description (GO term description) and the following columns are the gene identifiers (ther can be different number of columns in each row).
 A description of the gmt format can be found [here](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29)